Prompt Stealing Attacks Against Text-to-Image Generation Models: Prompt Stealing Attack

 \subsection{Experimental Settings}

 \mypara{Text-to-Image Generation Model} We focus on Stable Diffusion as it is one of the most prevalent text-to-image generation models in the field.
 Besides, the open-source nature and the active community support (e.g., Lexica) of this model enable us to perform a large-scale evaluation.
 Most of our experiments are directly performed on \dataset.
 In certain cases, we also need to use Stable Diffusion to generate images for evaluation.
 To this end, we adopt the official Stable Diffusion v1.4 model.\footnote{\url{https://huggingface.co/CompVis/stable-diffusion-v1-4}.} For each image generation process, we sample 50 steps with default settings~\cite{WLZTKC18}.
 The size of the generated image is 512$\times$512.
 We also consider other representative text-to-image generation models, like DALL$\cdot$E~2 and Midjounery.
-However, they are not open-source and only provide non-free APIs.
-This makes it financially infeasible for us to collect large-scale datasets from them.
+However, since they are not open-source and only provide non-free APIs, collecting large-scale datasets from them is financially infeasible for us.
 As an alternative, we directly apply \attack trained on \dataset (based on Stable Diffusion) to them as a case study to test our approach's generalizability (see \autoref{section:case_study}).

-\mypara{Attack Model} For \attack, we use BLIP~\cite{LLXH22} as the image captioning model and ML-Decoder~\cite{RSBBN21} as the multi-label classifier.
-In total, we have 77,616 prompt modifiers in \dataset, which can be all treated as labels for the multi-label classifier.
+\mypara{\attack} \attack consists of two modules: a subject generator and a modifier detector.
+For the subject generator, we evaluate two representative image captioning frameworks, i.e., BLIP~\cite{LLXH22} and GIT~\cite{WYHLLGLLW22}.
+Concretely, we first adopt the BLIP and GIT model pre-trained on MS-COCO dataset and then follow their default settings to fine-tune them on the subjects and corresponding images of \dataset.
+Regarding the modifier detector, we assess two multi-label frameworks, ML-Decoder~\cite{RSBBN21} and Query2Label~\cite{LZYSZ21}.
+Note, we have a total of 77,616 prompt modifiers in \dataset, which can all be treated as labels for the multi-label classifier.
 However, many modifiers only appear a few times (see \autoref{figure:modifier_appearance_times}).
 Therefore, in our main experiments, we only consider modifiers that appear more than 10 times (7,672 modifiers) as labels.
-We also explore the effect of label number on \attack in \autoref{subsection:attack_ablation}.
-We choose 0.6 as the posterior threshold to decide whether a label will appear in the modifier set of the stolen prompt.
-The impacts of different thresholds are investigated in \autoref{subsection:attack_ablation} as well. \attack is trained on 80\% of the samples in \dataset, and the rest samples are used for testing.
+We choose 0.6 as the threshold to decide whether a label/modifier is in the modifier set of the stolen prompt.
+The impacts of different label numbers and thresholds are investigated in \autoref{section:attack_ablation}. \attack is trained on 80\% of the samples in \dataset, and the rest samples are used for testing.